 S-R-m-P-nN-S

-Sarang ragas, often linked with 16th-century mystic-musician Swami Haridas, are also said to have been used in snake-charming rituals of the past.
-Brindabani Sarang, named for Uttar Pradesh’s Vrindavan region, is believed to have brought an incarnation of Krishna to earth when Haridas sung it for the first time.
-The raga is associated with the blazing midday sun, and consequently tends to be expounded in madhya and taar saptak.
-Re (the vadi) is typically played ‘unadorned’: free of slides, trills, or other ornaments.
-Similar to Madhumad Sarang.
+The Sarang raga lineage, often linked to 16th-century mystic-musician Swami Haridas, is also associated with snake-charming rituals of the past.
+Brindabani Sarang (named for Uttar Pradesh’s Vrindavan region) is the principal raga of this group, and is believed to have brought an incarnation of Lord Krishna to earth when Haridas sung it for the first time.
+The raga – which, broadly speaking, takes shuddha Ni in ascent and komal ni in descent – is associated with the blazing midday sun, and consequently tends to be expounded in madhya and taar saptak.
+Re, the vadi, is typically played ‘unadorned’: free of trills, vibratos, or other dramatic ornaments.
+Similar to a double-Ni variant of Madhumad Sarang, while also belonging to the Jog murchana set.
+Compare to other Sarang family forms such as Shuddha Sarang, Samant Sarang, Saraswati Sarang, and Sarangkauns.

 —Jayateerth Mevundi (2017)—